-17 Unique Subscription Boxes for Men (That Aren’t Dollar Shave Club)
+12 Unique Subscription Boxes for Men (That Aren’t Dollar Shave Club)

-Subscription boxes are an awesome way to try out new gadgets, put your essentials on autopilot, or simply avoid shopping at a brick and mortar.
+Subscription boxes are an awesome way to try out new gadgets, put your essentials on autopilot, or simply avoid shopping at a brick and mortar store.

-So whether you’re a sophisticated scholar, rugged outdoorsman, comic geek, or all 3, we’ve put together a list of 17 guy-approved subscription boxes sure to impress month after month.
+So whether you’re a sophisticated scholar, rugged outdoorsman, comic geek, or all 3, we’ve put together a list of 12 guy-approved subscription boxes sure to impress the men in your life month after month.

 2. Culture Carton